NomvuyoRishaLeilaDube/GeNOMic-Island-Prokaryotic-Genomic-Analysis-Hub/README.md

 <h2 align="center">🧬 GeNOMic Island Viewer</h2>
 <p align="center">
-  A Flask-based web app for analyzing and visualizing genomic island predictions.
+Explore genomic islands → visualize, analyze, and BLAST with Flask!
 </p>

 GeNOMic Island is a **Flask-based web application** designed for the exploration, visualization, and analysis of **prokaryotic genomic islands (GIs)**.
 It provides a user-friendly interface for inspecting outputs from the **SeqWord Genomic Island Sniffer (SWGIS)**, including .svg visualizations, .out GI reports, and .fas sequences.
-The platform supports both **archaeal and bacterial genomes**, allowing researchers to quickly summarize GI counts, explore GI content, and navigate between genome-level data and individual GI annotations.
+The platform supports both **archaeal and bacterial genomes**, allowing researchers to quickly summarize GI counts, explore GI content, and navigate between genome-level data and individual GI annotations, and **perform BLAST searches on selected GI sequences directly from the web interface**.

 ---